psibi/rucredstash/DEVELOPMENT.md

 HMAC key.
 But the "key" column is encrypted using the master key.
 You need to decrypt that first.

-## Questions

-* What happens if you put the same key multiple times ?

-## Todo:

-* encryption context for put/get
-* Next step: Implement put_secret and main.rs change with full arguments passed
-* Further: Slowly convert everything into a future based interface

-Name change:

-credential_name
-credential_value

 ## AWS Queries

 AWS Quering for getting latest version: